A Dallas Cowboys football blog

 Any positions where the Cowboys can arguably say they have the league’s best player have to be near the top of the rankings.
 In Center Travis Frederick and Guard Zack Martin, Dallas can make that claim without much room for debate.

 The question at left guard does create some room for concern.
-Ronald Leary's departure left a hole that got band-aided with veteran Jonathan Cooper last year.
-He's now a 49er, and Dallas drafted Connor Williams out of Texas to assumably take over.
+Ronald Leary’s free agency departure left a hole that got band-aided with veteran Jonathan Cooper last year.
+He’s now a 49er, and Dallas drafted Connor Williams out of Texas to assumably take over.

 Williams will be converting from tackle, though, and is a rookie.
 Thankfully, if he can’t make the transition right away, the Cowboys have a few solid backup options.